Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 To get an instance of the interface ExecutorService, you'll use the Concurrency API, which includes the Executors factory class and that can be used to create instances of the ExecutorService object.

-> **Note:** As you may rember from previous chaptes, the factory pattern is a creational pattern in which the underlying implementation details of the object creation are hidden from us.
+> **Note:** As you may remember from previous chapters, the factory pattern is a creational pattern in which the underlying implementation details of the object creation are hidden from us.

 This is a simple example using the `newSingleThreadExecutor()` method to obtain an ExecutorService instance and the `execute()` method to perform asynchronous tasks.